vatesfr/xen-orchestra/docs/xoa.md

 Give this id to the support: 40713
 ```

 Give us this number, we'll be able to access your XOA in a secure manner.
-Then, close the tunnel with `Ctrl+C` after the support fixed your issue.
+Then, close the tunnel with `Ctrl+C` after your issue has been solved by support.

 > If you want to deactivate this bundled user, you can type `chage -E 0 xoa-support`.
 To re-activate this account, you must use the `chage -E 1 xoa-support`.

 ### Firewall

-By default, XOA is firewalled, with only ports 22, 80 and 443 opened.
-You can see the current status of the firewall using `sudo ufw status verbose` command:
+By default XOA is firewalled, with only ports 22, 80 and 443 opened.
+You can see the current status of the firewall using the `sudo ufw status verbose` command:

 ```
 Status: active